 Working life is pretty tough for everyone.
-Nothing gets easier, nothing gets cheaper and finding well paid work is extremely difficult.
-A saturated industry where every man (or woman) and their dog owns a 'Web Design' or 'Web Development' company.
+Nothing gets easier, nothing gets cheaper and finding well-paid work is extremely difficult.
+A saturated industry where every man (or woman) and their dog owns a ‘Web Design’ or ‘Web Development’ company.
 I mean, come on, that alone is one of the major problems for us all as freelancers.
-It doesn't matter if someone can do the job cheaper than you, just make sure you are able to choose your own clients and do a real good job.
+It doesn’t matter if someone can do the job cheaper than you, just make sure you are able to choose your own clients and do a really good job.

 I have written this article as I wanted to talk and share some of my experiences from the past 5 years or so, which may help others find and discover some great new clients and some awesome well paid projects.